odoo/documentation/inventory/settings/products/usage.rst

 If you are selling computers, the packaging contains the computer with the notice and the power plug.

-In Odoo, packagings are just used for indicative purpose.
+In Twenty20, packagings are just used for indicative purpose.

 .. image:: media/usage03.png
     :align: center